 Quiet hours apply to all apartments, rooms, and community space.
 Residents experiencing noise problems may call the RA on-call phone to report the activity.
 Repeat noise complaints and Quiet Hours violations may result in a meeting with the Housing Director and more severe sanctions.

-- 10pm 10am, Sunday through Thursday - 12am 10am Friday & Saturday day.
-This also applies to all common areas.
+- 10pm 10am, Sunday through Thursday - 12am 10am Friday & Saturday

 Finals Week, all properties: there is a strict 24 Hour Quiet policy at all EC Housing properties.
 This covers the entire week even if your personal finals are complete.